 Why Seek Treatment at Delta

 Continuing to live a life with suicidal ideations can cause an individual to have multiple problems in life.
 While at the time these are only thoughts, the longer they go untreated the more likely it is that an individual may come to act on those thoughts.
 Unsuccessful suicide attempts can cause negative health consequences such as brain damage, organ failure, and coma.
-In the most severe cases individuals will successfully commit suicide.
+In the most severe cases, individuals will successfully commit suicide.
 There is a better way and Delta can help you realize that your life is worth living.

-At Delta, we take the treatment of suicidal ideation very seriously, providing both medical and psychological care in the same center.
+At Delta, we take the treatment of suicidal ideation very seriously, providing both medical and psychological care in the same clinic.
 Our caring and compassionate treatment staff, composed of doctors, nurses, psychiatrists, dietitians, physical therapists, and therapists are there for you 24 hours a day, doing what they can to help you heal.
 We will provide you the support you need as you learn new ways of coping with your emotions.
 When you come to Delta, you’ll know that you are in good hands.

 Our Philosophy and Benefits